 Hand in Hand Afghanistan entrepreneurs aren’t the only ones making a difference.
 Across the country, in a growing number of provinces, trainers are too.

 Take Palwasha Rafiqzada (pictured above, left).
 In less than a year, the vocational trainer has instructed 154 women in five different villages on skills as varied as poultry rearing and knitting.
 It’s a small contribution to the thousands of jobs created by Hand in Hand Afghanistan, but one that Palwasha finds hugely fulfilling all the same.
-“I’m proud to work with poor women toward a change,” says the 41-year-old.
-“These women have been stripped of everything by civil war and poverty.”
+“I’m proud to work with poor people toward a change,” says the 41-year-old.

 An uphill battle

-Like so many others at Hand in Hand Afghanistan – from fellow vocational trainers to CEO Abdul Rahim Nasry – Palwasha knows first-hand just what that can mean.
-In the late-1990s, as the Taliban spread into north Afghanistan, the mother of six was forced to abandon a career in education and seek refuge in Pakistan.
+Like so many others at Hand in Hand Afghanistan – from fellow vocational trainers to CEO Abdul Rahim Nasry – Palwasha knows our members’ struggle first-hand.
+In the late-1990s, as conflict spread into north Afghanistan, the mother of six was forced to abandon a career in education and seek refuge in Pakistan.
 It was there, in a crowded immigration camp, that the graduate of Sayed Jamaluddin Afghan University learned how to sew, knit and rear poultry – skills she still teaches today.

-“I’m proud to work with poor women toward a change.
-These women have been stripped of everything by civil war and poverty”
+“I’m proud to work with poor people toward a change”

 Hand in Hand hires local field staff exclusively.
 Beyond suiting our ethos of self-reliance – and helping keep expenditures low – the practice means trainers are invested in their work.